mathieu-benoit/acm-workshop/content/config-controller/set-up-config-controller-git-repo.md

 title: "Set up Config Controller's Git repo"
 weight: 2
 ---
 - Persona: Org Admin
 - Duration: 5 min
 - Objectives:
-  - Set up ac Cloud NAT in order to provide Internet access in egress for the Config Controller instance
+  - Set up a Cloud NAT in order to provide Internet access in egress for the Config Controller instance
   - Enable multi-repository for the Config Controller's Config Sync component
   - Create a dedicated Organization GitHub repository as the main/root repository of the Config Controller instance
   - Enable Cloud Billing service API in the Config Controller's GCP project
-  - Commit the associated Kubernetes manifests in the Organization Git repository

 Open Config Controller's egress to the Internet (GitHub access):
 ```Bash